1965 Stella Poketby portable bicycle

 The Poketby may have been made for serious use, but appearances suggest otherwise, an impression reinforced on the first ride.
 A nanosecond on the moving bike is all it takes to appreciate that the handlebars, with little tendency to aim straight ahead, need taming, and how close you are at any time to promptly heading earthward.
 A firm, two-handed grip on the bars is constantly required, and while that imperative does persist on subsequent rides, with a little familiarity the initial terror fades to a more manageable brand of fear that allows at least a tiny degree of confidence.

 Until you reach a steep hill.
 Up or down, it's a serious business.
-Keeping the front wheel on the ground on comparison with conventional bikeupgrades is challenge enough, but added to the mix is the tendency of the handlebars to swivel towards you as you pull on them (as one does with surprising force on a steep hill).
+Keeping the front wheel on the ground on upgrades is challenge enough, but added to the mix is the tendency of the handlebars to swivel towards you as you pull on them (as one does with surprising force on a steep hill).
 Tightening the clamp does hold the bars reasonably tight, but there is a lot of leverage going on there, and when things are steep enough the handgrips suddenly shift several degrees towards you.
 And as the path heads downhill, one's breath is taken away as the bars return to their original position.
 Slipping bars or not, the instinct for self-preservation ensures that steep downgrades are treated with the utmost respect.
 (All in all, it's probably best to walk up the steepest hills, for one's own sake and to avoid putting too much strain on the bike.)

 That said, don't let this give you the impression that the Poketby cannot be used at all.
 After all, it makes no pretence at being a general purpose machine; one could perhaps say it's ok for its intended purpose, as a 'last mile' bike, as long as the conditions are not too demanding.